cloudwithanne/Deploying-an-AI-Spam-Detection-App/README.md

 nano requirements.txt
 ```

-4. If you can't access the requirements.txtEnsure the file uses Unix-style line endings.
-Convert if needed:
+4. If you can't access the requirements.txt file (if it looks encrypted), most likely the file was created on a Windows systems which uses a CRLF (\r\n) for line endings.
+However, running this on a Linux server will require the file to use a Unix-style line endings.
+In this case, we have to convert using the following commands:

 ```bash
 file requirements.txt